Markus Rosenberg: 2014 season

 Rosenberg made his first appearance after returning to the club and set up the club's goal of the game before suffering an injury in the 13th minute, in a 7–1 win against Degerfors in the Svenska Cupen.
 After missing one match, he returned in a match against Hammarby in the Svenska Cupen, scoring and setting up the club's third goal in a 3–2 win.
 Rosenberg scored his first league goal after returning to the club on 7 April 2014 in a 3–0 away win against rivals IFK Göteborg.
 This was followed up by scoring in a 1–0 win against Gefle.
 Following the absence of captain Guillermo Molins, he then captained the side for the first time, helping Malmö FF win 1–0 against Mjällby on 22 May 2014.
 After Molins suffered an injury, it was announced on 1 July 2014 that Rosenberg would be taking over as captain for the rest of the 2014 season.
 Shortly after, on 6 July 2014, he scored the club's only goal in a 1–1 draw against Brommapojkarna.
-Rosenberg went on a scoring spree scoring against Kalmar, Falkenbergs, Sparta Prague (twice), IFK Göteborg and Örebro (twice) from 26 July 2014 to 13 August 2014.
+Rosenberg went on a scoring spree scoring against Kalmar, Falkenberg, Sparta Prague (twice), IFK Göteborg and Örebro (twice) from 26 July 2014 to 13 August 2014.
 Around the same month, Rosenberg announced his retirement from the Sweden national team in order to fully concentrate on Malmö FF, having become a first team regular back at the club.
 The following day, he scored a brace as Malmö FF defeated Red Bull Salzburg in a 3–0 win to qualify for the 2014–15 UEFA Champions League.
 Rosenberg, once again, went on a scoring spree when he scored against Mjällby, Olympiacos (thereby securing Malmö's first win in the 2014–15 UEFA Champions League), AIK, Elfsborg and Brommapojkarna.
 He then scored his UEFA Champions League goal of the season, on matchday 6, losing 4–2 against Olympiacos.
 Overall, Rosenberg scored 15 goals and made 14 assists in the league, proving to be a vital part of the team as they defended their league title.
 This was also the first time in Rosenberg's career he won a league title.
 With 15 league goals and 24 goals in all competitions, 2014 became Rosenberg's most successful season to date in terms of goals.
 After the successful season, Rosenberg was named Allsvenskan Forward of the Year and Allsvenskan Most Valuable Player of the Year.
 He was also nominated for Swedish Forward of the Year at Fotbollsgalan.